 John and his wife, who is also an attorney and a Washington native, decided to move to the Pacific Northwest in August 2014.
 He transferred his practice and joined Palace Law where he now focuses solely on assisting injured workers.
 John understands the difficulties of the legal system and is dedicated to working hard on behalf of his clients.
 He enjoys working closely with his clients to help them through the difficult legal process and is strongly dedicated to protecting their rights and obtaining all benefits possible for his clients.

 In his free time, John enjoys spending time with his wife, who is originally from Burien.
 Together, they enjoy running, skiing, hiking and exploring the beautiful Pacific Northwest.
 He is also an avid hunter and fisherman.

 Jordan grew up in the prairie land of eastern Montana.
-After high school he moved to Maryland where he obtained his bachelor’s degree in Liberal Arts from St. John’s College.
-From there he travelled to Indiana and graduated from Indiana University’s Maurer School of Law where he was awarded membership in the Order of Barristers.
-While in law school Jordan worked for NASA and clerked for judges in the Maryland Court of Appeals and the Federal District Court for the Western District of Washington.
-He also managed and litigated cases for a pro bono organization that provided assistance to victims of domestic violence, sexual assault, and stalking.
-Through each of these roles he gained valuable experience in a wide array of legal fields and honed his skills as a courtroom advocate.
+After high school, he moved to Maryland where he obtained his bachelor’s degree in Liberal Arts from St. John’s College.
+From there, he traveled to Indiana and graduated from Indiana University’s Maurer School of Law where he was awarded membership in the Order of Barristers.
+While in law school, Jordan worked for NASA and clerked for judges in the Maryland Court of Appeals and the Federal District Court for the Western District of Washington.
+He also managed and litigated cases for a pro bono organization that provided assistance to victims of domestic violence, sexual assault and stalking.
+Through each of these roles, he gained valuable experience in a wide array of legal fields and honed his skills as a courtroom advocate.